yuru7/FormatLink-custom/README.md

 One menu item is created for each format configured on the [options page](#flexible-settings).

 ### toolbar button
-When you press the toolbar button of "Format Link", the link is copied in the default format, the popup page becomes open, and the formatted text is shown in the text area.
+When you press the toolbar button of "Format Link Custom", the link is copied in the default format, the popup page becomes open, and the formatted text is shown in the text area.

 If you want to copy the link in different format, you can press one of the radio buttons.